In this Digital Altitude review, you will learn that it is all about whom you want to believe. There are often two sides to every story.

-Some people may call it a legit company, and those people may be the ones that are actually making more than they invested.
+Some people may call it a legit company, and those people may be the ones that are making more than they invested.
 Also, Mr. Force will call it a legit company as he is offering you training materials for the money you are spending.

-They are beyond overpriced and reaching what is usually called ‘the nerve.’
+They are beyond overpriced and reach what is usually called ‘the nerve.’
 Mr. Force has the gall and a lot of nerve to seriously price these products where he has and still keeps a straight face.

 Digital Altitude Review Final Thoughts

-The best advice we can give is to stay away from this particular company.
+The best advice we can give is to stay away from this company.
 Even if it wins its FTC lawsuit, it still is nothing more than a sham business making money off people easily blinded by the hype.

 One reason for saying this is that you can get the same training at far less cost anywhere else.
 You can sign up as an employee at a traditional business and make a salary while learning the ropes of the business world.